vivaria/edisonrul.ing/docs/source/cards/c/card-rotator.md

 ### Card Rulings

-●Sending 1 card from your hand to the GY is a cost.
+*   Sending 1 card from your hand to the GY is a cost.
-●The Flip Effects of Flip Effect Monsters that are flipped face-up by Card Rotator will activate after Card Rotator resolves.
+*   The Flip Effects of Flip Effect Monsters that are flipped face-up by Card Rotator will activate after Card Rotator resolves.